vliz-be-opsci/vliz-be-opsci.github.io/docs/conventions.md

 When opening a PR a name should be given (Can be like the branch name), and a description explaining the goal of the PR, and also using [GitHub keywords](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/using-keywords-in-issues-and-pull-requests#linking-a-pull-request-to-an-issue) if available.

-To be able to merge a PR it need to:
+To be able to merge a PR it needs to:
-- Have at least one aproval
+- Have at least one approval
 - Passed checker actions
     - Linting
     - Testing